skerbis/pickit/README.md

 - High contrast mode support
 - Focus trap in modal mode

-### Color Picker

-### 1. **HSL Color Space**
-- Intuitive hue, saturation, and lightness controls
-- Optional alpha channel for transparency
-- Real-time color preview

-### 2. **Keyboard Navigation**
-- Arrow keys for saturation/lightness box navigation
-- Left/Right arrows for hue slider
-- Tab navigation between all controls
-- Enter to select preset colors

-### 3. **ARIA Support**
-- `role="slider"` for hue and alpha controls
-- `aria-valuenow` for current values
-- Live region announcements for color changes
-- Proper labeling for all interactive elements

-### 4. **Features**
-- Hex color input with validation
-- Preset color palette (customizable)
-- Format options: HEX, RGB, HSL
-- Visual preview of selected color
-- Drag support for saturation box

 ## Motivation

-Almost every large SPA or project involves date, time, and color input.
-Browser's native implementations of those are inconsistent and limited in functionality.
+Almost every large SPA or project involves date and time input.
+Browser's native implementations are inconsistent and limited in functionality.
 Most other libraries require you to pull in heavy dependencies like jQuery, Bootstrap, and moment.js.
 Additionally, many pickers lack proper accessibility support.

 Pickit aims to be:
 - ✨ **Beautiful** out of the box